verapande/BIOCOMPUTING/assignments/assignment_6/README.md

 I thought module was the easiest method to use; if it is already available that is great if not you might have to work around and ask for one to be established but not that bad.
 <br>
 <br>
-REPRODUCIBILITY CHECK FOR SOMEONE IF THEY WANTED TO GO IN AND RUN MY PIPELINE ON THEIR OWN
+<ins>REPRODUCIBILITY CHECK FOR SOMEONE IF THEY WANTED TO GO IN AND RUN MY PIPELINE ON THEIR OWN</ins>
 <br>
 Someone could SSH into bora, go to this folder, delete any outputs, and rerun with the following command lines:
 <br>